WLCG-AuthZ-WG/common-jwt-profile/profile.md

 ![](authorization_flows.png)

 The image above, taken from [here](https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2), describes the abstract OAuth protocol flow.
-In OAuth terminology, authorization flows describe the interactions among the roles defined above (a client application, the user, the authorization and resource servers) to let a client application obtain controlled access to protected resources with the (possibly implicit) authorization of the end user owning such resources.
+In OAuth terminology, authorization flows describe the interactions among the roles defined above (a client application, the user, and the authorization and resource servers) to let a client application obtain controlled access to protected resources with the (possibly implicit) authorization of the end user owning such resources.
 OAuth/OpenID connect flows can be described as variations of the abstract protocol flow in support of specific authentication and authorization scenarios.

 OAuth is about delegating access to resources to third-party applications.
-This delegation process starts with an authorization request (step 1. in the figure above) issued by the application that wants to access the resources to the user owning the resources to get an “authorization grant”, i.e. a permission.
+This delegation process starts with an authorization request (step 1. in the figure above) issued by the application that wants to access the resources to the user owning the resources to get an “authorization grant”, i.e. permission.
 Note that in some flows and under certain conditions (e.g., a trusted client application, a previous user authorization stored in the authorization server) the grant can be “implicit”, i.e. no explicit user intervention is required.
 The application then exchanges the grant obtained from the user with an access token.
-This access token is then presented to the resource server in order to get access to resources.
+This access token is then presented to the resource server to get access to resources.
 The resource server will validate the token and grant access to the requested resources only if the token presented by the client application is valid and provides enough privileges to access the requested resources.

 #### Authorization code flow